TobiasMarschner/ferrishare/README.md

       It does not touch the database or uploaded files.
       The templates in `./data/user_templates` will only be created if they do not already exist.
 6. **Launch**: Invoke `cargo run --release` to launch the app in the foreground
-    - **Important**: You're running and accessing the app directly without a reverse-proxy, which only works for local developement.
+    - **Important**: You're running and accessing the app directly without a reverse-proxy, which only works for local development.
       For this to work you must configure a `proxy-depth` of **0**, otherwise FerriShare will refuse your HTTP requests.

 Note that resources served on the `/static/`-endpoint are served with an infinite cache policy.